-- CL-JSM Java and Web application security master course - CL-WSC Web application security - CL-WTS Web application security testing - CL-JSM Java and Web application security master course
+- CL-ANS Secure desktop application development in C# - CL-NSM C# and Web application security master course - CL-WSC Web application security - CL-WTS Web application security testing

 Note: Training come with a number of easy-to-understand exercises providing live hacking fun.
 By accomplishing these exercises with the lead of the trainer, participants can analyze vulnerable code snippets and commit attacks against them in order to fully understand the root causes of certain security problems.
 All exercises are prepared in a plug-and-play manner by using a pre-set desktop virtual machine, which provides a uniform development environment.